 Tips for a Panama Canal transit

-On our first Panama Canal cruise transit, we sailed from east to west—beginning in the early morning on the Atlantic side.
+On our first Panama Canal cruise transit, Alan and I sailed from east to west—beginning in the early morning on the Atlantic side.
 We ended the evening around midnight in the Pacific Ocean, including a stop for excursions near the Gatun Yacht Club.

 On a holiday cruise on Silver Cloud, the journey through the canal began from the Pacific side and continued straight through to the Atlantic.
 It gave us the opportunity to see all three locks in the daylight.

 What’s it really like to cruise the Panama Canal?